 Lines out the front door of its converted Spanish bungalow are evidence of Penny’s popularity.
 All ice cream, including bases, is made from scratch on the premises using local organic ingredients when possible.
-Dozens of exotic flavors rotate seasonally, but two favorites are bourbon bacon chocolate and strawberry pink peppercorn.
-Open daily noon–11pm.
+Dozens of exotic flavors rotate seasonally, but two favorites are chocolate caramel sea salt and strawberry pink peppercorn.
+Open daily noon– 11pm.

 The Picnic Basket

 Across the street from the main beach, owners of The Penny Ice Creamery have opened an alternative to boardwalk fast food.
 Sandwiches, organic salads, coffee and beer, all from local food artisans, and of course Penny’s popular ice cream, are all on offer to eat in or outside with your feet in the sand.
 Open daily 7am–4pm.
 Expanded hours some weekends and holidays.
 Expanded hours during summer.

 Inspired by the offerings from local farmers and provisioners, Soif ’s cuisine shows California flair with super, seasonal dishes, all paired with local and exotic wines (and a great burger!).
 A cozy, new bar offers cocktails in addition to the best wine selection in town.
 The bottle shop next door provides a world-class selection of wines and a welcoming seating area for sipping and tasting.
 Raw oysters and live jazz every Monday.
 Open M–Th 5–9pm, F–Sa 5–10pm.
 Retail Shop & wine bar opens at noon Tu–Sa, and at 5pm Mondays.

 West End Tap & Kitchen